awsdocs/aws-codedeploy-user-guide/doc_source/deployment-configurations.md

 + **Linear**: Traffic is shifted in equal increments with an equal number of minutes between each increment\.
 You can choose from predefined linear options that specify the percentage of traffic shifted in each increment and the number of minutes between each increment\.
 + **All\-at\-once**: All traffic is shifted from the original Amazon ECS task set to the updated Amazon ECS task set all at once\.

 You can also create your own custom canary or linear deployment configuration\.
+For more information, see [Create a deployment configuration with CodeDeploy](deployment-configurations-create.md)\.

 ### Predefined deployment configurations for an Amazon ECS compute platform<a name="deployment-configurations-predefined-ecs"></a>